 But how can you be sure you know the full extent of the skills available within your organisation?
-Performing a skills audit could be one way to understand where the skills gaps lie which can be used to inform your employees training and development plans, and your recruitment strategy.
+Performing a skills audit could be one way to understand where the employee skills gaps lie which can be used to inform your employees training and development plans, and your recruitment strategy.

 What is a skills audit?